 Official tourism websites: Go to the official tourism site for your destination; these sometimes offer deals and coupons for big attractions.

 National Park deals: Many visitors can get discounts on entry fees to U.S. national parks; look here to see if you qualify.

-Theme parks: Follow parks on social media and check park websites and fan sites (Disney has several) for the latest deals.
-Local residents should keep an eye out for deals tailored to them, such as Disneyland’s ‘SoCal Residents’ discount.
+Theme parks: Follow parks on social media and check park websites and fan-sites (Disney has several), which can sometimes give a heads-up on special offers.
+Local residents should keep an eye out for deals just for them, such as Disneyland’s SoCal Residents discount.